SeLite/SeLite.github.io/GeneralFramework.md

 See [DrupalFramework](DrupalFramework), [its source](https://code.google.com/p/selite/source/browse/drupal) and other [AppsFrameworks](AppsFrameworks).

 ## Loading a framework ##
-A framework is loaded as a Selenium Core extension.
+A framework is loaded as a [Core extension].
 The easiest way to load frameworks is through [BootstrapLoader](BootstrapLoader).
 Alternatively you can make it a Firefox extension (with use of [ExtensionSequencer](ExtensionSequencer)), either packaged in an .xpi file or loaded through a proxy file (see [DevelopmentTools](DevelopmentTools)).

 ## Configuring and loading the data ##
 You can manage configuration through [Settings](Settings).
 Configuration sets can associate with tests on per-test suite folder basis.
 A framework needs to know the test suite folder, so that it can resolve its configuration (which determines the test DB).
 A framework shouldn't pre-load any data when it's activated, because test suite folder may not be known yet.
 If you need pre-loading any data, do that from a test suite folder change handler, which gets triggered once you open (or save) a test suite.